mikespook/gearman-go/README.md

 This package is a [Gearman](http://gearman.org/) API for [Golang](http://golang.org).
 It was implemented a native protocol for both worker and client API.

-Copyright 2012 Xing Xing <mikespook@gmail.com>
-All rights reserved.
-Use of this source code is governed by a MIT license that can be found in the LICENSE file.

 Install
 =======